osmlab/atlas-checks/docs/checks/RoadNameSpellingConsistencyCheck.md

 ### Code Review

 The check starts by ensuring a given AtlasObject is a named Master Edge that has not been flagged and is of a high enough HighwayTag priority.
 The check then collects all Edges that have a common connection to the starting Edge and are also within a configurable search area.
-The collected Edges are filtered for those that have names that are at a Levenshtein edit distance of 1 from the starting Edge's name.
+The collected Edges are filtered for those that have names that are at an edit distance of 1 from the starting Edge's name.
 However, there are exceptions in this process.
 If two Edges' names contain different numbers or space-delimited characters, they are not considered to have inconsistent spelling with one another and are not flagged.
 Any Edges whose names are within 1 edit distance of each other are flagged.

 For the source code for this check, please refer to [RoadNameSpellingConsistencyCheck](https://github.com/seancoulter/atlas-checks/blob/RoadNameSpellingConsistencyCheck/src/main/java/org/openstreetmap/atlas/checks/validation/tag/RoadNameSpellingConsistencyCheck.java)